 “There’s clearly a reason that you’re having a conversation with them at that point,” Beth says.
 “Whether that’s a lack of resources or understanding, those are the things that give a sense of need and where you can solve challenges.”

-A prospect’s challenges are what’re stopping them from achieving their goals.
+A prospect’s challenges stop them from achieving their goals.
 These illustrate where there’s an opening for your product or service to come in and provide value.
 However, if your product or service can’t address their challenge, then you’re not a good fit.
 Sometimes discussing challenges can also reveal internal roadblocks that might indicate a prospect isn’t a viable opportunity, like lack of internal buy-in, which can help reps steer clear of starting a sale they won’t be able to close.

 Timeline, budget and authority